Army Job: 68J Medical Logistics Specialist

 68J Training Course Information

 Job training for a Medical Logistics Specialist begins with ten weeks of Basic Combat Training (boot camp) and five weeks at Fort Sam Houston, in San Antonio, Texas for Advanced Individual Training (AIT).
-You'll learn how to handle and store medical equipment, use computerized data systems to organize and maintain supplies, and how to operate vehicles like forklifts and cranes.
+You'll learn how to handle and store medical equipment, use computerized data systems to organize and maintain supplies, and how to operate vehicles like forklifts and cranes in a medical environment.

 Qualifying for MOS 68J

 You need a score of at least 95 on the clerical (CL) aptitude area of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
-There's no Department of Defense security clearance required for medical logistics specialists, but normal color vision is required (so no colorblindness).
+There's no Department of Defense security clearance needed for medical logistics specialists, but normal color vision is required for this job (so no colorblindness).

 If you're interested in this Army job, an interest in mathematics, bookkeeping, accounting, business administration and typing will all prove useful.
 You should enjoy physical work; while there is a large clerical component to this job, you will be spending a fair amount of time operating forklifts and other warehouse equipment outdoors.